 Now, what about pipe tobacco smokers?
 The American Cancer Society indicates that pipe smokers face many of the same health risks as do cigar smokers.
 Pipe smokers are also at a heightened risk of death from heart disease, stroke, and chronic lung disease.
 Even the use of water pipes (a.k.a., hookah) to smoke tobacco is considered to be just as hazardous to your health as cigarettes.

 Lastly, you ask about “natural” cigarettes and whether smoking them is ok.
 While calling a tobacco product “natural” or “additive-free” may make a consumer believe that the product is less harmful, a large number of professional and advocacy groups (including the American Academy of Family Physicians and the American Psychological Association) have concluded that such a label is quite misleading.
 There is just no evidence to suggest that users of “natural” tobacco products are at any reduced risk than users of other tobacco products.
-To that end, the U.S. Food and Drug Administration (FDA), in their first use of increased authority outlined in the Family Smoking Prevention and Tobacco Control Act of 2009, has warned a number of “natural” cigarette manufacturers to clarify and explicitly state that their products do not impart a lower- or modified health risk to consumers (to learn more about the influences of tobacco product labeling and government regulation, check out Low-tar and low-nicotine cigarettes?).
+To that end, the U.S. Food and Drug Administration (FDA), in their first use of increased authority outlined in the Family Smoking Prevention and Tobacco Control Act of 2009, has warned a number of “natural” cigarette manufacturers to clarify and explicitly state that their products do not impart a lower- or modified health risk to consumers.

 Good luck as you weigh the facts and make decisions about whether to use tobacco in any form.